gdh1995/vimium-c/README.md

 * parse url-in-text shared from Baidu Net Disk; add vimium://avg to compute math average quickly
 * fix tons of bugs, including that settings can't be exported on Chrome 65
 * fix that `LinkHints` couldn't click targets before Chrome 41
-* fix many crashes on old versions and uncommon flags of Chrome
+* fix many crashes on old versions and rarely-used flags of Chrome

 1.64.1:
 * global shortcuts support count prefix and custom options